87abdul/Calculator/README.md

 ## How to Run

-1. Clone the repository: `git clone https://github.com/your-username/calculator.git`
+1. Clone the repository: `git clone https://github.com/87abdul/calculator.git`
 2. Open the project in a web server environment (e.g., XAMPP, WampServer).
 3. Access the calculator through a web browser.

 ## Contribution Guidelines

 Feel free to contribute by submitting bug reports, feature requests, or pull requests.
 Contributions are welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments